nushell/nushell.github.io/book/modules.md

 hi there!
 ```

-Nushell automatically infers the module's name from the base name of the file ("greetings" without the ".nu" extension).
+Nushell automatically infers the module's name from the stem of the file ("greetings" without the ".nu" extension).
 You can use any import patterns as described above with the file name instead of the module name.

 ## Local Custom Commands